-In short, it seems like she just wants to go backward to an imagined Little-England past.
+In short, it seems like she just wants to go backwards to an imagined Little-England past.

 It won’t surprise you in the slightest to hear that I’m strongly advocating voting against the Tories, in whatever way you can have the most effect.
 I will be voting Labour, of course, but then I live in one of the safest Labour seats in the country, so that doesn’t have a lot of effect.

 However, I’ll also be joining other Labour members from Hackney tomorrow in heading over to Westminster North, which is a Labour marginal.
 I’ll be helping to get out the vote there.

 To you I say, please vote.
 Vote to stop the Tory mayhem.
 Vote to save the NHS.